 The discussion will have the theme “Tailwinds and turbulence in organic dairy trade”.
 OMSCO’s managing director Richard Hampton will speak on the opportunities and threats it is facing with its exports to Europe with Brexit, and also to the United States given the row between that country and the EU on Airbus tariffs which has resulted in recriminatory tariffs on EU cheese exports, including those from the UK.
-Paul Moore, Executive Director of the Organic Trade Board, will speak on issues and developments in the UK.
+Harriet O’Regan, Marketing Director of the Organic Trade Board, will speak on issues and developments in the UK.
 The presentations will be followed by a Q&A session, and the session will be chaired by dairy journalist and British Dairying commentator Chris Walkland.

 “Last year’s session was extremely informative and I am sure 2019’s will be equally so,” says Pete Griffin, general manager of Hi Peak Feeds, which is owned by Devenish Nutrition.
 “Our objective in running the discussion is to make sure organic dairying is represented at Dairy-Tech, and to try and

 help move the organic category forward if we can,” he adds.